FloydZ/AssemblyLinePython/README.md

 Known bugs:
 ===========
-Currently the class `AssemblyLineLibrary` currently cannot execute an assembled function.
+ - Currently the class `AssemblyLineLibrary` currently cannot execute an assembled function.
 This is due to the fact that the mem allocated by `create_string_buffer` is not executeable.
 And my `mmap` wrapper is not really working.
+- implement the incremental API